 Day 4: Thwaite to Hawes

 Leaving Thwaite, we join another well-known, long-distance footpath, “The Pennine Way”, and begin our climb up the north side of Great Shunner Fell.
 After reaching the summit at 2,363 feet, we’ll have a long, gradual descent into Wensleydale.
-Here we will be staying at the Stone House Hotel, a fine Edwardian country house set amidst old English gardens offering expansive views of the Valley.
+Coming into the little hamlet of Hardraw, we may want to stop for tea and scones or pop into the Green Dragon for a pint before continuing the last 20 minutes to our country hotel, once an Edwardian manor house, set amidst old English gardens with expansive views of the valley.
 Breakfast and dinner included.

 Day 5: Rest Day

 The day can be spent exploring the nearby market town of Hawes or relaxing at our wonderful Edwardian hotel.
-Located at the upper end of the Wensleydale Valley in the Northern Yorkshire Dales, Hawes is an active market town.
+Located at the upper end of the Wensleydale Valley, Hawes is an attractive market town.
 Its attractive main street is lined with old stone buildings, cafes, pubs, and shops.
 The Wensleydale Creamery, famous for its cheese, is located here, as is the Dales Countryside Museum.
 Breakfast and dinner included.

 Day 8: Transfer to the Manchester Airport